Jaecy03/Sign-language-predictor-SignBridge/README.md

 # SignBridge

 SignBridge is an interactive web application designed to help users learn American Sign Language (ASL) through a gamified approach.
-The application uses computer vision and machine learning to recognize sign language gestures in real-time through a webcam, providing immediate feedback to users.
+The application uses computer vision and machine learning and deep learning techniques to recognize sign language gestures in real-time through a webcam, providing immediate feedback to users.
+Also has features to text/speech to video for learning hand gestures of asl.

 ## Table of Contents